Kentucky vs. Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Kentucky has combined with its opponents to score more than 56.5 points only twice this season.
+- Kentucky has combined with its opponents to score more than 56.5 points only two times this year.

-- Tennessee's games have gone over 56.5 points in five of eight chances this season.

 - Wildcats games have an average total of 50.8 points this season, 5.7 fewer than Saturday's over/under.